rasifr/spock/docs/features.md

 * Cascading replication is implemented in the form of changeset forwarding.

-## Automatic Replication of DDL
+## Automatic DDL Replication

-The spock extension can now automatically replicate DDL statements.
-To enable this feature, set the following parameters to `on`: `spock.enable_ddl_replication`, `spock.include_ddl_repset`, and `spock.allow_ddl_from_functions`.
-We recommend you set these to `on` only when the database schema matches exactly on all nodes- either when all databases have no objects, or when all databases have exactly the same objects and all tables are added to replication sets.
+The spock extension can automatically replicate DDL statements.
+To enable automatic DDL replication, set the following parameters to `on`:

-`spock.enable_ddl_replication` enables replication of ddl statements through the default replication set.
-Some DDL statements are intentionally not replicated (ie. CREATE DATABASE), and some are replicated but could cause issues in two ways.
-Some DDL statements could lead to inconsistent data (ie. CREATE TABLE...
-AS...) since the DDL statement is replicated before the table is added to the replication set.
-Some DDL statements are replicated, but are potentially an issue in a 3+ node cluster (ie. DROP TABLE).
+* `spock.enable_ddl_replication` enables replication of ddl statements through the default replication set.
+Some DDL statements are intentionally not replicated (like `CREATE DATABASE`).
+Other DDL statements are replicated, but can cause lead to replication issues (like the `CREATE TABLE...
+AS...` statement).
+In the case of `CREATE TABLE...
+AS...`, the DDL statement is replicated before the table is added to the replication set, leading to potential data irregularities.
+Some DDL statements are replicated, but might potentially create an issue in a 3+ node cluster (ie. `DROP TABLE`).

-`spock.include_ddl_repset` enables spock to automatically add tables to replication sets at the time they are created on each node.
-Tables with Primary Keys will be added to the default replication set, and tables without Primary Keys will be added to the default_insert_only replication set.
-Altering a table to add or remove a Primary Key will make the correct adjustment to which replication set the table is part of.
-Setting a table to unlogged will remove it from replication.
-Detaching a partition will not remove it from replication.
+* `spock.include_ddl_repset` enables spock to automatically add tables to replication sets at the time they are created on each node.
+Tables with Primary Keys will be added to the `default` replication set, and tables without Primary Keys will be added to the `default_insert_only` replication set.
+Altering a table to add or remove a Primary Key will also modify which replication set the table is a member of.
+Setting a table to `unlogged` removes the table from replication.
+Detaching a partition will not remove a table from replication.

-`spock.allow_ddl_from_functions` enables spock to automatically replicate DDL statements that are called within functions to also be automatically replicated.
-This can be turned off if these functions are expected to run on every node.When this is set to off statements replicated from functions adhere to the same rule previously described for 'include_ddl_repset.'
-If a table possesses a defined primary key, it will be added into the 'default' replication set; alternatively, they will be added to the 'default_insert_only' replication set.
+* `spock.allow_ddl_from_functions` enables spock to automatically replicate DDL statements that are called within functions.
+You can turned this `off` if the functions are expected to run on every node.
+When  set to `off`, statements replicated from functions adhere to the same rule previously described for `include_ddl_repset`.
+If a table possesses a primary key, it will be added into the `default` replication set; alternatively, they will be added to the `default_insert_only` replication set.

+It's best to set these parameters to `on` only when the database schema matches exactly on all nodes - either when all databases have no objects, or when all databases have exactly the same objects and all tables are added to replication sets.

 During the auto replication process, spock generates messages that provide information about the execution.
 Here are the descriptions for each message:

-- "DDL statement replicated."
+- `DDL statement replicated.`

   This message is a INFO level message.
 It is displayed whenever a DDL statement is successfully replicated.
-To include these messages in the server log files, the configuration must have "log_min_messages=INFO" set.
+To include these messages in the server log files, the configuration must have `log_min_messages=INFO` set.

-- "DDL statement replicated, but could be unsafe."
+- `DDL statement replicated, but could be unsafe.`

   This message serves as a warning.
 It is generated when certain DDL statements, though successfully replicated, are deemed potentially unsafe.
-For example, statements like "CREATE TABLE...
-AS..." will trigger this warning.
+For example, statements like `CREATE TABLE...
+AS...` will trigger this warning.

-- "This DDL statement will not be replicated."
+- `This DDL statement will not be replicated.`

-This warning message is generated when auto replication is active, but the specific DDL is either unsupported or intentionally excluded from replication.4- "table 'test' was added to 'default' replication set."
-This is a LOG message providing information about the replication set used for a given table when 'spock.include_ddl_repset' is set.
+  This warning message is generated when auto replication is active, but the specific DDL is either unsupported or intentionally excluded from replication.

+- `table 'test' was added to default replication set.`

+  This is a LOG message providing information about the replication set used for a given table when `spock.include_ddl_repset` is set.

-## Replication of Partitioned Tables
+## Replicating Partitioned Tables

 You can use Spock to replicate partitioned tables; by default, when adding a partitioned table to a replication set, it will include all of its current partitions.
 If you add partitions later, you will need to use the `partition_add` function to add them to your replication sets.
 The DDL for the partitioned table and partitions must be present on the subscriber nodes (like a non-partitioned table).